deep-mishra/CSE-567-Computational_Linguistic/README.md

 **Approach:**
   The project is divided into three sub modules namely Parsing, Evaluation, and Response.

   Parsing module applies First Order Logic on tokenized input string to create the formula for given sentence.
+It does this by applying lexicons and rules of english grammer.
+The module uses augmented version of SR Parser (Shift Reduce Parser) to parse the sentence.